Offering Customer Financing: A Guide for Business Owners

 • Higher Sales and Revenue

-Financing gives customers more flexibility and accessibility to receive the products and services they need without the obligation to pay in full immediately.
-Additionally, eligible consumers can pay in budget-friendly installments for large-sum purchases.
+Offering financing to customers will give them more flexibility and accessibility to receive the products and services they need without the obligation to pay in full immediately.
+Additionally, eligible consumers will be able to pay in budget-friendly installments for large-sum purchases.
 As such, your customers will no longer have to put off purchases because of a lack of funds.
 In turn, this translates into higher sales, more profit, and increased add-on purchases.

 • Competitive Advantage